sonic-net/sonic-mgmt/docs/K8s-test-plan.md

 # Test Cases
 These test cases focus on Device Under Test (DUT) status changes in response to different configurations. {feature x} represents the single SONiC feature/container under test.

-Each DUT has the following key configurations relevant to Kubernetes:
+Each DUT has the following key configurations related to the Kubernetes server:
-- `disable` flag enables and disables the Kubernetes master. `disable=false `enables DUT to join Kubernetes master to allow Kubernetes management of SONiC features. `disable=true` triggers the DUT to reset from Kubernetes master, enforcing local management of all SONiC features
+- `disable` flag enables and disables the Kubernetes master. `disable=false `enables DUT to join Kubernetes master to allow Kubernetes management of SONiC features. `disable=true` triggers the DUT to reset from Kubernetes master, enforcing local management of all SONiC features.
+Configured via CLI command: `sudo config kube server disable {on/off}`
-- `set_owner` specifies desired owner for each feature- either local or kube
 - `ip` is the VIP of the high availability Kubernetes master.
-In these test cases, we assume that the VIP is configured properly
+In these test cases, we assume that the VIP is configured properly.
+Configured via CLI command: `sudo config kube server ip {VIP}`

+Each DUT has the following key configurations related to each SONiC feature:
+- `set_owner` specifies desired owner for each feature- either local or kube.
+Configured via CLI command: `sudo config feature owner {feature x} {kube/local}`

-Each DUT has the following key statuses relevant to Kubernetes:
+Each DUT has the following key statuses related to Kubernetes server:
-- `connected` true means that the DUT has successfully joined to high availability Kubernetes master
+- `connected` true means that the DUT has successfully joined to high availability Kubernetes master.
+Observed via CLI command: `show kube server status`

+Each DUT has the following key statuses related to each SONiC feature:
-- `container_version` keeps track of which version is currently running for each feature
+- `container_version` keeps track of which version is currently running for each feature.
-- `remote_state` describes the state of Kubernetes-managed container (`stopped`, `running`, `pending`, or `none`) for each feature
+- `remote_state` describes the state of Kubernetes-managed container (`stopped`, `running`, `pending`, or `none`) for each feature.
-- `current_owner` describes the current owner for each feature- either local or kube
+- `current_owner` describes the current owner for each feature- either local or kube.
+- All {feature x} statuses are observed via CLI command `show feature status {feature x}`

 ## Test Scenario: Join/Reset

 ### TC_JOIN_1: Join Master Once Available
 #### Test Objective
 Verify Device Under Test (DUT) joins high availability master once the VIP and Kubernetes API Server running on backend master servers become available.
-#### Test Configuration
+#### Test Setup
-- All features running in local mode, with some having `set_owner=kube`
+- Feature Status: All features running in local mode
-- Running config = saved config_db.json
-- No manifests applied
+- DUT State: Running config = saved config_db.json, No manifests applied
-- VIP configured
+- Kubernetes Server Configuration: valid VIP configured
+- Feature Configuration: Some features are configured with `set_owner=kube`
 #### Test Steps
 1. Set kube server `disable=true`
    - **Expect:** kube server status shows `connected=false`
 2. Make VIP unreachable
    - **Expect:** No change in kube server status, `connected=false`
-3. Stop API service in backend master servers
+3. Set kube server `disable=false`
    - **Expect:** No change in kube server status, `connected=false`
-4. Set kube server `disable=false`
-   - **Expect:** No change in kube server status, `connected=false`
-5. Make VIP reachable
+4. Make VIP reachable
-   - VIP becomes reachable but VIP::port is not available, as backend master servers are not running Kubernetes API Server
-   - **Expect:** No change in kube server status, `connected=false`
-6. Start API service in backend master servers
-   - VIP::port and VIP should both be available
    - **Expect:** kube server status shows `connected=true`

 ### TC_JOIN_2: Test Disable Flag
 #### Test Objective
 Verify Device Under Test (DUT) responds appropriately to kube server `disable` flag by joining master when `disable=false` and resetting from master when `disable=true`.
-#### Test Configuration
+#### Test Setup
+- Kubernetes Server Status: `connected=true`
-- Pick up from step 6 of [TC_JOIN_1](#tc_join_1-join-master-once-available)
+- To get to desired Test Setup state, pick up from step 4 of [TC_JOIN_1](#tc_join_1-join-master-once-available)
-- Kube server status shows `connected=true`
-- No manifests applied
 #### Test Steps
 1. Set kube server `disable=true`
    - **Expect:** Kube server status updates to `connected=false`